What Is Hallmarking?

 The letters in the surrounding shape are our maker’s mark and identify the jewellery as Lily Blanche.

-The numbers tell of the purity of the metal.
+The numbers tell of the type and purity of the metal.

 The Scottish lion rampant is the traditional fineness mark

 The castle identifies the city in which the piece is hallmarked – in our case Edinburgh.

 The letter represents the year in which the piece was tested and marked.